intel-analytics/ipex-llm/ppml/services/bigdl-kms/README.md

 4. Hack to memory or runtime of the KMS server.

 BigDL KMS uses multiple security techniques e.g. Trusted Execution Environment (SGX/TDX), AES Crypto, TLS/SSL and Remote Attestation etc. to ensure end-to-end secure key management even in an untrusted environment with above various parts.

+For users who want to deploy BigDL KMS as a lightweight micro-service, we also provide a [docker version](https://github.com/intel-analytics/BigDL/blob/main/ppml/services/bigdl-kms/docker/run-docker-container.sh), and the parameters are the same as ones in the following kubernetes version.

 ## Start on Kubernetes
 ### 1. Prerequests